Structure and Interpretation of Computer Programs: License

 The book is licensed under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.

 Coursework

 The book was used as the textbook for MIT's former introductory programming course, 6.001, from fall 1984 through its last semester, in fall 2007.
 Other schools also made use of the book as a course textbook.

-Various versions of the JavaScript edition have been used by the National University of Singapore since 2012 in the course CS1101S.

 Reception

-Byte recommended SICP "for professional programmers who are really interested in their profession".
+Byte recommended SICP in 1986 "for professional programmers who are really interested in their profession".
 The magazine said that the book was not easy to read, but that it would expose experienced programmers to both old and new topics.

+A review of SICP as an undergraduate textbook by Philip Wadler noted the weaknesses of the Scheme language as an introductory language for a computer science course.
+Wadler criticized in particular the lack of pattern matching, obscuring equational reasoning and making the teaching of proofs harder; the lack of algebraic data types in Scheme and the over-reliance on cons pairs for both code and data representation, which can confuse beginning students; and the choice of strict instead of lazy evaluation as the standard evaluation strategy.

 Influence

 SICP has been influential in computer science education, and several later books have been inspired by its style.